busathlab/mdlab/docs/namd_lab2.md

 - **M2 blocker properties**.
 Ex: Compare free-energy profiles of deprotonated vs. protonated or L- vs. R-chiral M2 blockers with the same M2 structure.
 - **Restraints**.
 Ex: Investigate the impact of varying strengths of peptide backbone restraints on a specific drug's free-energy profile with the same M2 structure.
 - **Membrane composition**.
 Ex: Investigate the impact of varying lipid membrane composition on the free-energy profile of a specific M2 blocker with the same M2 structure.
+- **Reaction coordinate**.
+Ex: Investigate the difference between a coordinate bias and distance bias; e.g., sampling in Z-axial cartesian space -30 to 30 Ang vs. sampling in relative Z-axial distance from a central residue, e.g. His37, -30 to 30 Ang.

 ### 1. CHARMM-GUI